-Degrees or classes of water damage is ascertained by the probable rate of evaporation of the water, the volume of the affected area, along with the type of material affected, also helps determine the class.
+Degrees or classes of water damage are ascertained by the probable rate of evaporation of the water, the volume of the affected area, along the type of material affected, which also helps determine the class.

 The type of class determines the length of drying time and amount and type of dry out equipment and technique necessary for the home restoration.
-A proper water damage cleanup and dry out is important for preventing further damage, such as the growth of mold.
+Proper water damage cleanup and dry out are important for preventing further damage, such as the growth of mold.

 A class 1 water loss does not involve a significant amount of water, thus resulting in a lot less water damage.
 It does not affect the entire home, only a room or an area, carpet or hardwood floors may or may not be wet.
 It does not really affect drywall, as the drywall would have absorbed little to no water.
 It involves minimal moisture.

 This type of loss might require some suction of water and minimal equipment.
 Equipment that is left to complete the dry out would not have to be left as long as a class 2, 3, or 4 water loss.